Hasnake84/Brute-Force-Attempt-Detection/README.md

      - Sending an email to your security team.
      - Triggering a Teams or Slack notification.

-2. Example Playbook: A Logic App that sends an **email notification 📤** to the SOC.
+2. Example Playbook: A Logic App that sends an **email notification** to the SOC.

 ### **Step 5: Review and Enable**
 1. **Review everything** to ensure it’s correct: